 The other half of the perfect storm came in the form of a typhoon from the Far East.
 On the one hand, the 35mm cameras that Kodak had neglected since 1969 had been refined to a heretofore unseen level by Japanese manufacturers.
 By 1984, there were not a few relatively affordable compact autofocus, autoloading, autowinding/rewinding 35mm cameras that were no less convenient and more versatile to use than the latest Kodak compacts.
 And because they used 35mm film, they blew Disc out of the water as far as image quality went.
 The 1980s also saw the rise of the 1-hour 35mm minilab (which had not been a Kodak innovation, because it would have cannibalized their existing processing structure) for processing that became ubiquitous across drugstores and supermarkets throughout the world.
 35mm had truly become accessible to the mass-consumer market.

 On the other hand was Fujifilm.
 They had prioritized 35mm film performance in concurrence with the Japanese camera makers' efforts to engineer sophisticated yet easy to use electronic cameras.
-They had beaten Kodak to market with an ISO 400 color print film in 1977 and had been steadily if slowly gaining market share in the U.S. with their more-saturated colors (consumers like those saturated colors ;-)) and aggressive film improvement schedule.
+They had beaten Kodak to market with an ISO 400 color print film in 1977 and had been steadily if slowly gaining market share in the U.S. with their more-saturated colors (consumers like those saturated colors ;-)), and aggressive film improvement schedule and pricing.
 Technically they had caught up with and were now beginning to surpass Kodak.
 ISO 400 color film was a match made in heaven for compact 35mm cameras, while Disc was stuck at ISO 200.
-Fujifilm's aggressive improvement program for its 35mm films forced Kodak to accelerate its schedule of transferring the improvements developed originally for Disc (T-grain and DIRs) to the 135 line.
-This only served to emphasize the image quality discrepancy between the formats.
+Fujifilm's ambitious improvement program for its 35mm films forced Kodak to accelerate its schedule of transferring the improvements developed originally for Disc (T-grain and DIRs) to the 135 line.
+This only served to emphasize the resolution discrepancy between the formats.

 The final blow that killed Disc was self-inflicted.
 Kodak's cash cow had always been processing.
 In 1983, it cost, on average, $5.25 USD per Disc for processing and a set of 4x6 prints.
 For a 24-exp. roll of 110 it was $6.45; for 24-exp. in 35mm it came to $6.95.
 These were prices for ISO 200 Kodacolor in each format.
 First of all, when it came to image quality, a 4x6 print was the end of the line for the two Kodak formats, while 35mm wasn't even breathing hard.
 Next, when you break the processing/printing down to a per print cost, it gets worse for Disc: